FredericRP/FourScenesTemplate/README.md

 # Four Scenes Template

 A unity project template that can served every purpose you can think of.
-This template was inspired by unity games projects that were published on PC, Android, iOS and Switch platforms.
+This template was inspired by unity games projects we developed that were published on PC, Android, iOS and Switch platforms.

 ![Global description](Publishing/large.png)